 Here are four of those forces:

-- Market metabolism is accelerating driven by customer-tailer service expectations (including claim service) and products to be consumed quickly and easily
+- Market metabolism is accelerating driven by customer-tailored service expectations (including claim service) and products to be consumed quickly and easily

 - Overall marketplace is becoming more and more digitized regardless of industry